MichLiang/michliang.github.io/README.md

-# Pharmacist from the University of Waterloo
+# Pharmacist, Artist, Animal Lover, Swimmer

-Hi, my name's Michelle, and I'm a PharmD graduate and hospital pharmacist working in internal medicine.
+Hi, my name's Michelle, and I'm a hospital pharmacist working in internal medicine.
 On the side, I enjoy creating art, learning about UI/UX, and trying my hand at learning how to code.

 <i> Special thanks to
     <a href="https://www.raphaelkoh.me"> Raphael </a>